 And she was merely dropping by for one of those required conferences we teaching assistants had to endure.
 She wondered if she could get out of the C+ rut she was in.

 To keep from boring each other shitless, we started talking about FSU's Pow Wow, its annual homecoming concert.
 Rita Coolidge (an FSU alum) and her boy Kris Kristofferson were going to be there.

 I liked Coolidge a lot, mostly because I thought she was beautiful, and though her voice wasn't quite as beautiful, it became closer to being beautiful when I pictured her while she sang.
 My student liked her, too, so I asked her which Coolidge song she liked best.

 "Hm.
 It's not 'Higher and Higher.'
 It's the other one they used to play all the time.
 What is the name of it?
 Anyway, it goes something like this."

 Then, her eyes drifting to the wall behind me, she began to sing "We're All Alone."

 Lovely Rita's song, sung now by a finer voice, became a clear river of glass, borderless, bankless, luminous, flowing gently, sweetly, as she continued to sing, only occasionally and in passing looking at me.

-My fellow grad students cut short their dreary mini-lectures on the features of the ideal thesis and spun their squeaky office chairs in my singing student's direction and listened.
+My fellow grad students cut short their dreary mini-lectures on the features of the ideal thesis and aimed their squeaky office chairs toward my singing student and listened.